kpchoy/Study-Guide-Notes-/webArchitecture/scalability.md

   - master - master set up
   - loadbalance across two masters
   - if lose 1 master still have a backup master you can use

+-  What is database partitioning?
+  - very large tables split into smaller tables, queries run faster

+-  Explain high availability and how it relates to the master-master paradigm
+  - most master-master systems are only loosely consistent (lazy and asynchronous)